-Commentary on Revelation 16: Conclusion
+Preterism Explained and Interpreted, A Commentary of Revelation 16: Conclusion

-As has been abundantly shown in this commentary on Revelation 16, the seven bowls of Revelation 16 highlight several notable events throughout the course of the Jewish War each of which unfolded with uncanny accuracy.
+As has been abundantly shown in this preterist commentary on Revelation 16, the seven bowls of Revelation 16 highlight several notable events throughout the course of the Jewish War each of which unfolded with uncanny accuracy.

 - Milton S. Terry, Biblical Apocalyptics: A Study of the Most Notable Revelations of God and of Christ, (Grand Rapids: Baker Book House, 1988), 21-22.